 There's a lot to be said against this tale, not the least of which was that although the described accident reportedly took place in Dallas, Dallas newspapers were strangely silent on the matter: They carried neither descriptions of the incident nor obituaries for Ace Bragan (the man who allegedly died when the falling dog plummeted onto his head).
 The quoted news article supposedly appeared in the Boca Raton Sun, but we've never been able to locate a copy of it.
 Was that newsletter hoaxed?
 I'd say that's more than likely, because I can't see such a tale's not being aired in a raft of other news venues if it had indeed happened.
 The public has an insatiable appetite for crazy stories, and the wire services are always on the lookout for news accounts of unusual nature.

 A related legend about an anxious suitor who manages to kill the family dog by accidentally sitting on it is briefly mentioned on our broken sink page.

 An episode of television's The Jeffersons ("Dog-Gone," episode #170) featured George Jefferson's losing the pampered pooch he'd agreed to babysit in the manner described in this legend.
-The legend is also used in an episode of television's Coach ("Poodle Springs," original air date 5 May 1990), during which Dauber's attempt to entertain the spoiled but beloved pooch of his fianceé's mother sends the dog flying out the 7th floor window of a hotel.
-Likewise, in "No Body's Perfect," a 9 December 1982 episode of television's Hill Street Blues, Lamonte, the governor's ransomed dog, fatally pursues a ball tossed out the window by Lt.
+The legend was also used in an episode of television's Coach ("Poodle Springs," original air date 5 May 1990), during which Dauber's attempt to entertain the spoiled but beloved pooch of his fianceé's mother sent the dog flying out the 7th floor window of a hotel.
+Likewise, in an episode of television's Hill Street Blues ("No Body's Perfect," original air date 9 December 1982), the governor's ransomed dog Lamonte fatally pursued a ball tossed out the window by Lt.
 Howard Hunter.